Thursday, June 16, 2011

 Know, too, that I spent a couple hours before making the video in a dentist's seat for some surgery.
 The numbness might show a bit in the speech, but I wanted to get this published and so fumbled through.

-And to cap off this week of multiple video presentations and as usual, you have a video review for this week's quiz
+And to cap off this week of multiple video presentations and as usual, you have a video review for this week's quiz--but not until next week.

 Saturday, July 10, 2010